 Not the first female R&B group, the Enchanters were still one of the first in the 1950s, paving the way for the Hearts, the Bobbettes, the Chantels and the Shirelles.

 The story of the Enchanters goes back to around 1950, when Della Simpson and Frances Kelley, who worked together in a factory that manufactured shoulder pads, decided to form a singing group.
 Della brought in her girlhood friend, Pearl Brice and then they approached Rachel Gist, a Harlem club soloist, whom they convinced to join.
 To round out the group, they asked a friend of theirs, Chris Townes, to be their instructor, pianist, arranger, and songwriter; thus, the group was pretty much self-contained.

-The girls were around 17 years old at the time (with Rachel being the youngest), and were influenced by the 4 Buddies and the Wanderers (later by the 4 Freshmen and Sonny Til's second Orioles).
+Della told me that the girls were around 17 years old at the time (with Rachel being the youngest).
+However, I've done some digging and, if they actually formed in 1950, the girls were older than that.
+In the 1950 census, Della was 25; Pearl was 24; both Rachel and Frances were 20.
+They were influenced by the 4 Buddies and the Wanderers (later by the 4 Freshmen and Sonny Til's second Orioles).
 Della (whose personal influence was Billie Holiday) sang lead, Rachel was soprano, Pearl was alto, and Frances was "bass."

 They practiced for about a year, playing small clubs whenever they could, mostly singing original songs that Chris Townes wrote.
 Finally, in November 1951, Della got it into her head to call Jerry Blaine, owner of Jubilee Records, and invite him up to Harlem to hear them perform.
 Blaine was intrigued at the thought of a female group, and made an appointment to see them.